majus/n8n-nodes-web3/README.md

 - "Flow Mutate" — allows to perform the [Flow blockchain](https://flow.com) write operations via FVM.
 - "Flow Query" — allows to perform the [Flow blockchain](https://flow.com) read operations via FVM.

-We plant for our future custom nodes handle common blockchain tasks like:

-- Converting data between JavaScript and Solidity
-- Signing data with ECDSA
-- Sending raw transactions via JSON RPC
-- Automatically generating transaction data from Smart Contract ABIs
-- Using standard Smart Contract ABIs without any coding
-- Listening for blockchain events to trigger workflows

 <!-- ## Credentials

 _If users need to authenticate with the app/service, provide details here.
 You should include prerequisites (such as signing up with the service), available authentication methods, and how to set them up._ -->